 When the Company adopted the International Financial Reporting Standards (IFRSs) approved by the FSC for the first time, the Company had chosen to apply IFRS 1 "First time Adoption of the IFRSs" exemptions.
-Retained earnings was increased by \$161,317 thousand due to the adjustment of accumulated translation adjustment under the shareholders' equity, which exceeded the net increase of \$102,349 thousand in retained earnings on the conversion date for the first time adoption of IFRSs approved by the FSC.
-In accordance with Regulatory Permit issued by the FSC on April 6, 2012, a special reserve is appropriated from retained earnings based on the net increase of retained earnings arising from the first adoption of IFRSs.
-Under such regulation, the Company is also required to set aside an additional special reserve, as part of the distribution of its annual earnings, equal to the difference between the amount of the above mentioned special reserve and the net debit balance of other components of the stockholders' equity.
-The only distributable special reserve is the portion that exceeds the net debit balance of the other components of the shareholders' equity.
-The carrying amount of special reserve amounted to \$102,349 thousand as of December 31, 2022 and 2021.
+Retained earnings was increased by \$161,317 thousand due to the adjustment of accumulated translation adjustment under the sharehold's equity, which exceeded the net increase of \$102,349 thousand in retained earnings on the conversion date for the first time adoption of IFRSs approved by the FSC.
+In accordance with Regulatory Permit issue by the FSC on April 6, 2012 a special reserve is appropriated from retained earnings based on the net increase of retained earnings to set aside an additional special reserve, as part of the distribution of its annual earnings, equal to the difference between the amount of the above mentioned special reserve and the net debit balance of other components of the stockholders' equity.
+The only distributable special reserve is the portion that exceeds the net debit balance of the other components of the shareholders' equuity.
+The carrying amount of special reserve amounted to \$102,349 thousand as of December 31, 2023 and 2022.

 According to the rule referred to above, while distributing the distributable earnings, the Company had additional special reserve appropriated from the current year net income and unappropriated earnings of the prior period for the difference between the net amount debited to other shareholder's equity and the balance of the special reserve appropriated in the preceding paragraph.
-For the amount debited to other shareholders' equity attributable to prior period accumulation, the special reserve was appropriated from the unappropriated earnings of the prior period and could not be distributed.
-The amount debited to the shareholders' equity reversed subsequently can be distributed as earnings.
+For the amount debited to other shareholders' equity attributable to prior period accumulation, the special reserve was appropriated from the unappropriated earnings of the prior period and could not be distributed The amount debited to the shareholders' equity reversed subsequently can be distributed as earnings.